timkitch/yt-ai-shell-command-generator/README.md

 1. The user selects their preferred shell environment (cmd, powershell, or bash).
 2. The user inputs a query describing the command they need.
-3. The application sends the query to the Anthropic API, which generates a suitable shell command.
+3. The application sends the query to the Anthropic API using the Claude 3.5 Sonnet model, which generates a suitable shell command.
 4. The generated command is displayed to the user and can be copied to the clipboard.
 5. The process repeats until the user chooses to exit.